oxideai/mlx-rs/mlx-rs/README.md

 ## License

-mlx-rs is distributed under the terms of the MIT license.
-See [LICENSE](./LICENSE) for details.
+Burn is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+See [LICENSE-APACHE](./LICENSE-APACHE) and [LICENSE-MIT](./LICENSE-MIT) for details.
 Opening a pull request is assumed to signal agreement with these licensing terms.